Next Generation Partner and recommended lawyer for 'Personal injury and clinical negligence: defendant (West Midlands)'The Legal 500 UK 2023

 Mark is a partner in our Birmingham office.
 He qualified as a solicitor in England and Wales in 2002 and joined Kennedys in 2015.

 He advises composite insurers and large corporate clients in relation to the investigation and defence of personal injury claims, with a particular emphasis on high value and catastrophic injury claims.
 He is experienced in handling claims involving brain injury, spinal injury, pain syndromes and severe psychiatric illness, as well as investigating exaggerated claims.
+Mark has a particular interest in brain injury cases and has monitored the development of sport concussion issues.
+He has interviewed Prof Belli (Birmingham University) in relation to his work developing a concussion test using saliva.

 Mark has been involved in several notable and reported cases including Farrugia v Burtenshaw which involved a 17 year-old who suffered a severe brain injury in a road traffic accident and was left with profound communication and physical disabilities for which he required 24 hour care.
 There was a significant loss of chance claim based on the claimant becoming a professional footballer.
 The main issues at trial were the cost of care and whether the insurer (which was by then in administration) was “secure” for the purposes of the regulations.
 The annual periodical payment order (PPO) in the case was around £250,000.